Hypurrnating/hytato/README.md

 Needed a way to store data in a way that fit *my* needs, and so decided to create potato(lib)\
 Potato works with dictionaries.
 You could use json for that but as I said, needed something for *my* needs.

-Also the main module is called hytato, since potato was taken...
+Also, the main module is called hytato, since potato was taken...

 ### Potato types
 There are two different kinds of potato files: HTATO and STATO.